telefonicaid/iotagent-node-lib/doc/northboundinteractions.md

 This interactions can be mapped to three different scenarios (that will be detailed in further sections).

-#### Asynchronous interactions
+#### Synchronous interactions

-Along this document, the term "asynchronous interaction" will be widely used, so we will define its specific meaning here.
+Along this document, the term "synchronous interaction" will be widely used, so we will define its specific meaning here.
-Inside the scope of the IoTAgents documentation, an "asynchronous scenario" will have the following definition:
+Inside the scope of the IoTAgents documentation, a "synchronous scenario" will have the following definition:

 ```
-Asynchronous scenario is the one in which the actor that initiates the communication leaves its HTTP
+Synchronous scenario is the one in which the actor that initiates the communication leaves its HTTP
 socket open waiting for the response until all the interaction scenario ends, receiving the results
 through the same socket that initiated the request
 ```